 The overseas academic qualification must have been awarded from an institution which appears on the Global Universities List at the date of award.

-The lists of eligible international universities for the last 6 years have now been compiled.
+The lists of eligible international universities are published every year by UK Visas & Immigration (UKVI).
 Potential applicants can now check the list for the year they graduated to see if their higher education institution would qualify them to apply for a High Potential Individual visa:

 The above lists consist of eligible non-UK institutions that are included in the list of the top 50 universities in at least two of the following ranking systems:

 Applicants must be able to show their English language ability on the Common European Framework of Reference for Languages (CEFR), in all four components (reading, writing, speaking and listening), of at least level B1.

 There may however be other ways in which an applicant can demonstrate their English language ability such as if they have been awarded a degree that was taught in English, are a national of a majority English-speaking country or they have obtained a GCSE or A Level in English whilst in school in the UK (that began when they were aged under 18).